jmai28/ReadyToRumble/README.md

 When I am asked to
 find the Boolean value of the statement “it is possible to get from the starting position to treasure”
 the recurisve abstraction can
-find the Boolean value of the statement “it is possible to get from the starting position to treasure” in either the north, west, east, or south direction after I have taken one step in some direction.
+find the Boolean value of the statement “it is possible to get from the starting position to treasure” in some direction after I have taken one step in some direction.

 ## Base Case

-It is possible to get from the starting position to treasure.
+The situation that would require the least amount of work is if the starting position is the treasure.

 ## English or pseudocode description of algorithm
 ```
-if it is possible to get from the starting position to treasure \\base case
+if the starting position is the treasure \\base case
   record the solution
 else \\recursive case
   TBA...